chrislangeveldt/3rd-year-Survey-System/backend/README.md

 You can find the info needed to connect in 'project/settings.py' in the 'DATABASES' variable.

+## Note that the AWS hosted database has been closed.

 # How To Run Backend

 From this directory run: 'python manage.py runserver'